This policy outlines the process and documentation required in establishing a new school council.

-- If the new school council is a result of two or more schools merging to form one school, or a decision to have one school council govern two or more schools, principals must contact the School Operations and Governance Unit, School Operations and Statewide Services Division, to discuss requirements.
+- If the new school council is a result of two or more schools merging to form one school, or a decision to have one school council govern two or more schools, principals must contact the School Operations and Governance Unit, Operations and Governance Division, to discuss requirements.

 - The School Operations and Governance Unit provides support to schools, school councils and regional directors throughout the process of establishing a council for merged schools or merged councils.

-When establishing a school council for a new school, the principal works with the advisory group, the local community, prospective parents, the regional office and the School Operations and Governance Unit, School Operations and Statewide Services Division, to apply to the Minister to:
+When establishing a school council for a new school, the principal works with the advisory group, the local community, prospective parents, the regional office and the School Operations and Governance Unit, Operations and Governance Division, to apply to the Minister to:

 - request a new school council